-Betting on Table Tennis: Strategies and Features You Need to Know
+Table Tennis Betting: Strategies and Features You Need to Know

 Table tennis (aka ping pong) is a dynamic and fleeting game.
 In this article we will tell you about the importance of time in this sport and explain some of its rules.
-We will also explain why most players prefer to bet on this sport during the game (live betting), and which sportsbooks will take bets on table tennis.
+We will also explain why most players prefer to bet on this sport during the game (live betting), and which sportsbooks will feature table tennis betting.

 - You can read about other sports and sports betting strategies in our 'School of Betting'.

-The average time of scoring one point is between 4-8 seconds and the duration of each set is between 1-3 minutes.
-According to measurements, the net amount of time spent actually playing table tennis is 17-25% of the duration of a match.
+Every four to eight seconds on average a point is scored in a match, while the duration of each set is between one and three minutes.
+According to statistics, the net amount of time spent actually playing table tennis is 17-25% of the duration of a match.

-The rest of the time the players spend on changing sides between sets, on challenging the decision of the referees, on rubbing their face with a towel and, of course, tapping the ball before serving.
-Therefore, matches can last from 20 minutes to an hour-plus, depending on the number of sets and the player’s technique and style.
+The rest of the time the players spend changing sides between sets, on challenging the decision of the referees, rubbing their face with a towel and, of course, tapping the ball before serving.
+Therefore, matches can last from 20 minutes to over an hour, depending on the number of sets and the player’s technique and style.